-• Candidate selection:
+Candidate selection:

+- Ideal candidates for this cannula are those patients that you predict will not need high flow rates given that these cannulas tend to max out around 4.5 to 5LPM (under ideal conditions). - Patients with predominantly hypercarbic respiratory failure (e.g., CF patients) can usually be easily supported with this cannula model given that they do not typically require higher flow rates.
+However use of a dual lumen (or smaller cannula in general) must take into account hypoxemia that while not present at cannulation, may develop during the ECMO run.
+For example, CF patients can have significant mucous plugging / secretion impaction and become hypoxemic over time, even if their primary indication for ECMO was hypercapnea.

+Pitfalls:

-- Ideal candidates for this cannula are those patients that you predict will not need high flow rates given that these cannulas tend to max out around 4.5 to 5LPM (under ideal conditions). - Patients with predominantly hypercarbic respiratory failure (e.g., CF patients) can usually be easily supported with this cannula model given that they do not typically require higher flow rates. - Pitfalls: - Patients with long-standing RIJ access or long-standing central access in general may have some component of central venous stenosis and, thus, can be less than ideal candidates - These cannulas can be placed from the LIJ but this is suboptimal and technically more challenging - The orientation of the reinfusion pore towards the tricuspid valve is important and changes in this orientation can result in more recirculation, thus making it crucial to orient and secure the cannula well. - o Placement: - Placement of these cannulas is ideally done in the operating room with fluoroscopy and TEE capabilities. - Patient should be on fluoro-compatible bed with arms tucked - Shoulder roll perpendicular to spine, under the scapula can help with RIJ exposure - Patient will require GA for TEE - Prep the RIJ wide
+- Patients with long-standing RIJ access or long-standing central access in general may have some component of central venous stenosis and, thus, can be less than ideal candidates - These cannulas can be placed from the LIJ but this is suboptimal and technically more challenging - The orientation of the reinfusion pore towards the tricuspid valve is important and changes in this orientation can result in more recirculation, thus making it crucial to orient and secure the cannula well. - o Placement: - Placement of these cannulas is ideally done in the operating room with fluoroscopy and TEE capabilities. - Patient should be on fluoro-compatible bed with arms tucked - Shoulder roll perpendicular to spine, under the scapula can help with RIJ exposure - Patient will require GA for TEE - Prep the RIJ wide